SUTDNLP/NNTransitionSegmentor/README.md

 Performance
 ======
 Take averaged perceptron as an example (CTB6.0, please refer to [LibN3L: A lightweight Package for Neural NLP](https://github.com/SUTDNLP/LibN3L/blob/master/description\(expect%20for%20lrec2016\).pdf) for details):
-Both ZPar and this package obtain performance about 95.08%
+Both ZPar and this package obtain performance about 95.08%;
+The normal sparse model, with max-margin training, reaches a F-measure of 95.24%.

 Compile
 ======